AI takes centre stage as Web Summit kicks off in Qatar

 “And I think technology can be used for a force of good, but the situation in Gaza has nothing to do with technology – you can’t eat AI,” he added to roaring applause.

-The Web Summit’s headlining speaker on opening day was Trevor Noah, the former of the Emmy-winning programme The Daily Show.
+The Web Summit’s headlining speaker on opening day was Trevor Noah, the former host of the Emmy-winning programme The Daily Show.

 What is perhaps less known about the South African comedian is his pile-high investments in the technology sector – and that he is the “Chief Questions Officer” at tech giant Microsoft.